Get Your Basic Needs Met

 If you do not have access to food, clothing, housing, technology, or other basic needs as a result of COVID-19 closures, then we are here to connect you with college or community resources.

 24/7 telehealth and telemental health services.
 Get medical treatment for common ailments, prescriptions, and lab orders, as well as urgent mental health support and short-term therapy through phone or video appointments.
 These services are free to currently enrolled Los Rios students.

 Aunt Bertha is an online social care network that connects people with programs and social services in their communities.
 Search for free or reduced-cost services like medical care, food, job training, and more.

 CalFresh (formerly known as Food Stamps) is a nutrition program that helps students and their families buy healthy foods.
 Learn how to apply for CalFresh benefits.

 CampusWell by Student Health 101

 CampusWell covers a variety of college health topics, including mental health, stress management, relationships, sleep, fitness, nutrition, alcohol, drugs, and more.

 The CARES Emergency Fund provides immediate financial assistance (usually mailed within 24 to 48 hours) to students involved in emergencies who are impacted by COVID-19.
-These one-time $500 grants have no repayment obligation.
+These one-time grants of up to $1,000 have no repayment obligation.